droglenc/NCMTH107/modules/UnivEDA.md

     </div>
     <div id="ILOs" class="panel-collapse collapse">
       <div class="panel-body">
 It is important to understand the distribution of individuals for a single variable.
-With quantitative data, four characteristics are generally described from several graphs and numerical summaries.  categorical data, this primarily consists of using tables and graphs to describe the levels in which most individuals are found.
+With quantitative data, four characteristics are generally described from several graphs and numerical summaries.
+With categorical data, this primarily consists of using tables and graphs to describe the levels in which most individuals are found.
 This module describes how to construct synthetic descriptions of the distribution of both quantitative and categorical variables.

 <p>After completing this module, you should be able to ...</p>